In Excel, it is very easy to split first, middle, and last names that appear in the same column into separate columns by using different ways.

 Separate Names Using Formulas

 The Text to Columns wizard is quick and easy to separate names.
-However, if you plan to edit the original names and are looking for a dynamic solution that will update automatically, you’d better split names with formulas.
+However, if you want to edit the original names and want a dynamic method that will update automatically every time you change the names, then splitting names with formulas is the right choice.
 You can use LEFT, RIGHT, MID, LEN, and SEARCH or FIND functions to separate names.

 Separate First and Last Name in Excel Using Formulas